 This is Italian electronics manufacturer Favero's second go at power-measuring pedals after the BePro pedals.
-While they don't seem to be available just yet, they look very very promising.
 The spec is like a wishlist of power pedal features: no external pods, so swapping between bikes is easy; Bluetooth and ANT+ communications protocols; left and right power; torque efficiency and pedal smoothness; Look Keo cleat compatibility; rechargeable; apps for iOS and Android; and a claimed weight of 299g/pair.

 There's also a single-sided version, the Assioma Uno, for £455.

 The VeloComp PowerPod works out your power by measuring the forces working against you, notably air resistance.
 It sounds like one of those ideas that's great in theory but can't possibly work in practice, but it's had favourable reports from riders who tried it and compared its data with other power meters.
 It also has the advantages of being very keenly priced, and easy to swith between bikes, as it sits on a GoPro-style mount under your bars.